Right to Study in the UK

 What is my latest course start date?

-If you have been assigned a CAS by the University in order to apply for a Tier 4 visa then your CAS will include your latest course start date.
-This may be the same as the actual course start date or it may be a few days or weeks later.
-If your CAS does not include a latest course start date then you should contact your admissions team for further advice.
+If you have been assigned a CAS by the University in order to apply for a Warwick Student visa then your CAS will include your latest course start date.

 By ‘fully enrolled’ we mean you have completed online course registration, provided all required immigration permission which has been verified by a member of the Compliance team, and physically arrived on campus.
 Once you have provided all the information and checked by the compliance team, you will be sent an email confirming you are "fully enrolled"

 After the latest course start date has passed you will not be permitted to join your course and may have to defer your place until the following academic year, if possible.